 With creatine being available in several ways, you’ve got a few options.
 If you’re consuming creatine through food, that’s pretty self-explanatory.

-You’re probably wondering: “How do I take creatine supplements?”
+You’re probably wondering: “How do I take creatine before bed?”

 This is a question I often get.
 You’ll have two main ways to take creatine, which are either in capsule or powder form.